alexklibisz/elastiknn/docs/pages/api.md

 ### Sparse Indexed Mapping

 The sparse indexed model introduces an obvious optimization for exact queries on sparse bool vectors.
-It indexes each of of true indices as a Lucene term, basically treating them like [Elasticsearch keywords](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html).
+It indexes each of the true indices as a Lucene term, basically treating them like [Elasticsearch keywords](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html).
 Jaccard and Hamming similarity both require computing the intersection of the query vector against all indexed vectors, and indexing the true indices makes this operation much more efficient.
-However, you must consider that there is an upper bound on the number of possible terms in a term query, [see the `index.max_terms_count` setting.](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#index-max-terms-count) If the number of true indices in your vectors exceeds this limit, you'll have to adjust it or you'll encounter failed queries.
+However, you must consider that there is an upper bound on the number of possible terms in a term query, [see the `index.max_terms_count` setting.](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#index-max-terms-count)
+If the number of true indices in your vectors exceeds this limit, you'll have to adjust it or you'll encounter failed queries.

 ```json
 PUT /my-index/_mapping